 Whenever I see them on a restaurant menu, I have a hard time resisting the urge to order it.
 My husband just laughs and teases me that I refuse to branch out.
 What can I say, it’s one of my comfort foods!
 I could eat it for any meal.
 Well, this or my One Pan Creamy Garlic Chicken!

 I’ve made them at home with a roast, but it was never the same as the sliced beef you got when ordering out.
 It didn’t dawn on me until recently that I could use deli roast beef lunch meat as the real deal.

 French Dip Sandwiches

-1. Combine au jus and beefy onion mix with water in a small crock pot and stir.
+Combine au jus and beefy onion mix with water in a small crock pot and stir.

-2. Add in sliced beef and cover.
+Add in sliced beef and cover.

-3. Cook on high for 2-3 hours or until au jus and beef is heated completely through.
+Cook on high for 2-3 hours or until au jus and beef is heated completely through.

-4. Open up sub rolls and spread each side with a little butter.
+Open up sub rolls and spread each side with a little butter.

-5. Place on a baking sheet and broil for 4-5 minutes, watching carefully to not burn them.
+Place on a baking sheet and broil for 4-5 minutes, watching carefully to not burn them.
 You could also use a toaster oven or a saute pan.

 Immediately place cheese on one side of each of the rolls.

 Pile beef on top of the cheese and place the top on.